gigamonkey/grading/README.md

 script which puts them in a directory under `grading/<course_id>`

 Step 3.
-Load the answers into the database with `load-answers.js` which takes the name of thdirectory created in Step 2.
+Load the answers into the database with `load-answers.js` which takes the name of the directory created in Step 2.

 Step 3.
 Score all the answers with `score-answers.py` which for each question finds unique normalized answers that haven't been assigned a score and prompts